Documenting

 Photos that feel alive.

 Not just pretty photos.
-I’m looking for the in-between, unscripted parts of the day: the laughs you didn’t plan, the quiet we’re-really-doing-this looks, the wind, the chaos, the calm.
+The in-between, unscripted parts matter too: the nervous laughs, the quiet we’re-really-doing-this looks, the weather, the movement, the chaos, and the calm.

-I want the photos to feel artful, honest, and specific to the experience you actually had.
-Not a copy of every other wedding gallery on the internet.
+The goal is for your photos to feel artful, honest, and specific to the experience you actually had.
+Not like a copy of every other wedding gallery online.

 Outdoor stories